img

 What's Happening in Kansas

-Senate Bill 380 has been introduced in Kansas.
-This legislation will level the playing field in the state’s electric vehicle (EV) charging market and help provide businesses with the confidence they need to invest in the state.
-Specifically, the bill will prevent Kansas’ electric utilities from using ratepayer funds to build, operate or own publicly available EV charging stations and from including the costs to do so in their rate base.
-SB 380 does still allow utilities to compete in the EV charging market, but require them to do so in a way that does not give utility-owned stations an unreasonable competitive advantage with fair rates and services for all entities in the EV charging market.
+Kansas has passed Senate Bill 380.
+This legislation will help level the playing field in the state’s electric vehicle (EV) charging market and provide businesses with the confidence they need to invest in the state.
+Specifically, the bill prevents Kansas’ electric utilities from giving their own, utility-owned charging stations unfair advantages in the EV charging market.
+SB 380 does still allow utilities to compete in the EV charging market, but any utilities that provides a public fast charging station must provide fair reasonable and non-discriminatory electric rates to all entities providing similar services and cannot provide their utility-owned chargers with an unfair competitive rate advantage.
 These provisions ensure that electric utilities cannot use their inherent advantages as a regulated monopoly to control the EV charging market and gives confidence to private investors that they will not be undercut by a utility using ratepayer funds.
+This bill was signed into law on April 9, 2026.

 Key Provisions of Kansas SB 380: